rmsk2/6502profiler/README.md

     	Give more information
 ```

-The name of the test case file is interpreted relative to the directory specified by the `AcmeTestDir` configuration entry (see below).
+The name of the test case file (specified by the `-t` option) is interpreted relative to the directory specified by the `AcmeTestDir`
+configuration entry (see below).
 The `.json` suffix of the filename can be omitted.
-In order to run all test cases in that directory see the `verifyall` command as
+In order to run all test cases in that directory
-described below.
-The `-prexec` command line option can be used to specify the source code of an assembly program that is compiled and
+see the `verifyall` command as described below.
+The `-prexec` command line option can be used to specify the source code of an assembly
-run before the test in order to perform a global test setup.
-This file name is interpreted relative to the `AcmeTestDir` defined in
+program that is compiled and run before the test in order to perform a global test setup.
+This file name is interpreted relative to the
-the config file.
+ `AcmeTestDir` defined in the config file.

 The general idea is to have a collection of source files which contain the assembly subroutines to test in one directory (the source
 directory as given in `AcmeSrcDir`) and additional separate assembly test driver programs in a test directory (named by `AcmeTestDir`)